andrewlock/NetEscapades.EnumGenerators/README.md

 warning CS0436: The type 'EnumExtensionsAttribute' in 'NetEscapades.EnumGenerators\NetEscapades.EnumGenerators\EnumExtensionsAttribute.cs' conflicts with the imported type 'EnumExtensionsAttribute' in 'MyProject, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null'.
 ```

-In the latest version of _StronglyTypedId_, the attributes are not embedded by default, so you should not experience this problem.
+In the latest version of _NetEscapades.EnumGenerators_, the attributes are not embedded by default, so you should not experience this problem.
 If you see this error, compare your installation to the examples in the installation guide.